* German auto industry accused of collusion

 BERLIN/FRANKFURT, July 24 (Reuters) - Volkswagen will hold a special supervisory board meeting on Wednesday to discuss allegations that German carmakers operated a wide-ranging cartel, a source familiar with the matter said on Monday.

-The European Commission said on Saturday antitrust regulators were investigating a possible German auto industry cartel following a tip-off.
+The European Commission said on Saturday that antitrust regulators were investigating a possible German auto industry cartel following a tip-off.

 At stake is whether carmakers VW, Audi, Porsche, Mercedes and BMW used German auto industry committees to discuss pricing of components and technologies, and whether such talks constituted anti-competitive behaviour.